bright/new-www/content/our-areas/healthcare-software-development.md

 ### IoT in healthcare with wearables

-By integrating Bluetooth devices and establishing an IoT (Internet of Things) network, we ensure continuous monitoring of vital signs and other critical medical data.
-This setup is compliant with HIPAA, GDPR, and other applicable local regulations, ensuring the secure and efficient management of health information. **We have successfully implemented a network of NHS-certified devices that have significantly improved the lives of patients in home care settings across the UK**.
+By integrating **Bluetooth devices and IoT networks**, we enable continuous **remote patient monitoring solutions** for **healthcare application development**. **We have successfully implemented NHS-certified IoT networks for home care settings across the UK, ensuring HIPAA- and GDPR-compliant healthcare IT services**.

 ### remote patient monitoring solutions

-Let's build ongoing monitoring systems that streamline post-care for patients. **Our team has extensive knowledge in developing applications for various wearables and smart Bluetooth devices to construct an Internet of Things (IoT) network enabling 24-hour monitoring of patient data**.
-Thanks to implementing top security measures such as data encryption, access control, and risk assessment, we deliver solutions that are HIPAA and GDPR compliant.
+Our **mHealth app development company** specializes in creating **healthcare mobile application development** solutions that leverage wearables and smart Bluetooth devices. **We integrate patient engagement apps with advanced data encryption, access control, and risk assessment to build secure, HIPAA- and GDPR-compliant remote monitoring systems**.

 ### EHR (Electronic health record) solutions